How Loving Fashion Has Brought My Mum and I Closer

 We’re not the only ones who have bonded this way.
 “Fashion is a big part of our relationship – we have gone through many chapters of our lives where fashion always played a different role,” said Charlotte de Geyter, who, along with her mother Bernadette de Geytor, launched the brand Bernadette in 2018.
 “Having our brand together is a completely new and thrilling chapter for our relationship.”

-Based in Antwerp, the mother-daughter duo make ready-to-wear and home collections that exude the kind of classically chic aesthetic they channel in their personal lives, featuring lots of silky pyjama sets, bold skirts, and white button-downs that feel more like family heirlooms than brand-new clothes.
+Based in Antwerp, the mother-daughter duo make ready-to-wear and home collections that exude the kind of classically chic aesthetic they channel in their personal lives, featuring lots of silky pyjamas sets, bold skirts, and white button downs that feel more like family heirlooms than brand-new clothes.

 For Akua Shabak and Rebecca Henry of House of Aama, the fashion connection started with crafts.
 Henry grew up knitting and sewing, and she passed those skills along to her daughter.